FoghornTherapeutics/FHT-XChrom/README.md

 # Data Flow

-The pipeline is split into three parts.
-The first one (01-Assign_peak2gene.Rmd) is assignining peaks to genes that are also expressed in the RNA experiment and peaks within 1 million base pair of the Nearest TSS .
-The second part (02-Compute_logFC_by_gene.Rmd) computes the average logFC from the ATACseq experiment.
-It filters for peaks that are significant and then takes the average of the peaks that are asscoiated to the same gene.
+The XChrom pipeline is split into three parts.
+The first one (01-Assign_peak2gene.Rmd) assigns ATAC-seq peaks to a gene that (1) is expressed in the RNA experiment (2) has the nearest TSS (transcriptional start site) and (3) is within 1 million base pairs of that nearest TSS.
+The second part (02-Compute_logFC_by_gene.Rmd) computes the average logFC from the ATACseq peaks that are associated with each gene.
+It first filters down to peaks that have a statistically significant change and then takes the average of the peaks that are asscoiated to the same gene.
 It corresponds to the first tab of the app: the gene level.
 The last part (03-Compute_logFC_by_GS.Rmd) computes the weighted average ATAC logFC and compute the RNA NES score by geneset.
 It corresponds to the second tab: the pathway level.

 <img src="/diagrams/XChrom_diagram.jpg" alt="image" style="width:600px;height:auto;">